Luis Binks

-Luis Thomas Binks (born 2 September 2001) is an English professional footballer who plays as a centre-back for Danish Superliga club Brøndby.
+Luis Thomas Binks (born 2 September 2001) is a professional footballer who plays as a centre-back for Danish Superliga club Brøndby, which he captains.
 Born in England, he has represented both England and Scotland internationally at age group level.

 Club career

 Born in Gillingham, he attended The Howard School in Rainham, Kent.
 Binks is a childhood Gillingham fan and his mother Jo has worked at the club for 30 years.
 Binks joined the Tottenham Hotspur academy at the age of six in 2007.

-Montreal Impact / CF Montréal
+Montreal Impact

 On 18 February 2020, Binks left Tottenham Hotspur and signed a professional contract with Montreal Impact of Major League Soccer.
 He made his debut for the club on 26 February 2020 against Deportivo Saprissa during a CONCACAF Champions League Round of 16 tie.
 He started and played the whole match as Montreal drew 0–0 but advanced on a 2–0 aggregate.
 Binks made his MLS debut on the 29th of that month, playing the whole game in a 2–1 victory over the New England Revolution.